 I’ll mention something obvious but important: do not mount the Sky HDTV Antenna so that it is anywhere near a power line or install it on a roof (or wall) whenever there’s a chance of lightning occurring.
 Other safety measures that involve being on a roof or in an attic apply as well.

-The high-definition TV channels that the mohu Sky HDTV Antenna receives is as good as that acquired through a cable box/satellite receiver — plus it’s free.
+Bottom line: The high-definition TV channels that the mohu Sky HDTV Antenna receives is as good as that acquired through a cable box/satellite receiver — plus it’s free.
 It’s an excellent choice for those with homes looking to save money without giving up any quality for viewing broadcast networks.
-The 9 retail is well spent.
+The $169 retail is well spent.

 - Powered amplification